 Students can learn Japanese through our exchange with St. Norbert College as well as other languages through the UW Collaborative Language Program whenever feasible.
-In addition to these languages, the Modern Languages program also offers instruction in Arabic, Hmong, and Italian.
+In addition to these languages, the Modern Languages program also offers instruction in Arabic, and Hmong.

 After two semesters of instruction in Arabic, students should be able to achieve an Intermediate Low level of proficiency, according to the American Council on the Teaching of Foreign Languages (ACTFL) standard.
 With this level of proficiency you should know enough Arabic to travel to the Middle East, reserve hotel rooms, order food, talk about yourself and your family, and the weather all while observing the customs and norms (both Islamic and otherwise) of the region.